GSA/resources.data.gov/pages/_resources/dot-inventory.md

 ---
-name: "Department of Transportation Case Study: Enterprise Data Inventory"
+resource_name: "Department of Transportation Case Study: Enterprise Data Inventory"
 slug: dot-inventory
 description: In response to the Open Government Directive, DOT developed a strategic action plan to inventory and release high-value information through